Barracuda10/GTANoRandoms/README.md

       <img src="https://raw.githubusercontent.com/Barracuda10/others/master/NetDisconnector/netdisconnector_fw_on.png" width=267 height=216><br><br>
       &nbsp;&nbsp;-&nbsp;&nbsp;Turn both network settings to on (If know which network profile is using, only need to turn currently using one on)<br>
 </details>
-Usage is also included inside it's manual.<br>
+Usage is also included inside it's manual.
 <details>
   <summary>See how to find manual</summary>
   <br>